jabbott7335/ce-pe-bootcamp/docs/wca-app-dev-mod/lab-5-general-programming.md

 This document gives step-by-step guide to finish Lab5, but feel to add in a few of your own attempts.

-## Lab5 covers:

-- General programming with other languages, including
+The lab covers general programming with other languages, including
     - code auto completion
     - code explanation
     - code documentation